-Five fabulous readers will win copies of both my eBooks: Freezy Peasy – Freezer Cooking Made Easy and Project Organize Your ENTIRE Life: The Quick Start Guide as well as an amazingly detailed 2013 Daily Planner PDF Printable with Personalized Cover from my friend Jen at I Heart Organizing.
+Five fabulous readers will win copies of my eBook: Project Organize Your ENTIRE Life: The Quick Start Guide as well as an amazingly detailed 2013 Daily Planner PDF Printable with Personalized Cover from my friend Jen at I Heart Organizing.
 (You guys remember this?
 We did a giveaway of the planner a few months ago and had over 1,000 entries so I contacted Jen and asked if we could bring it back!)

 In exchange for the chance to finally instill some order in your life – I will be requiring something in return (don’t worry, it’ll be painless)…

 From stranger danger to college admissions, we face a lot of fears as parents.
 But probably one of the most poignant is whether or not our children will ever encounter bullying.
 As the mom of a 2 and 4 year old, the idea of anyone hurting my kids is intolerable.
 It makes me want to bundle them up into the warm confines of our home and never let them out.